0xDBFB7/ionprinter/documents/story_so_far.md

 $ \nabla \cdot \mathbf {E} ={\frac {\rho }{\varepsilon _{0}}} $

+This means 'downwards everywhere' - the field always goes towards zero away from space charges and electrodes.
+It also means everything should be smooth.

 Poisson's equation:

 $ {\displaystyle {\nabla }^{2}\varphi =-{\frac {\rho }{\varepsilon }}.}$

 The Child-Langmuir law provides a 1d analytic expression that describes how charged particles can become 'bunched up'.